Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

-The resonance $\mathcal{D}_{03}$ (denoted also by $d^*(2380)$) was seen already in the old experiments~\cite{Kamae77} on the reaction $np \to d\gamma$.
-However, just the recent series of high-statistics measurements made first by the CELSIUS-WASA and then by the WASA-at-COSY Collaborations~\cite{Bash09,Adl1113,Adl14-el} on $pn$-induced double-pion production and $np$ elastic scattering left no doubt in the existence of the $T(J^P)=0(3^+)$ dibaryon state with the mass 2380 MeV (i.e., 80 MeV below the $\Delta\Delta$ threshold) and rather narrow width of about 70 MeV.
-The succeeding quark-model calculations (e.g.,~\cite{BBC13,Huang}) explained the observed mass and width of the $\mathcal{D}_{03}$ dibaryon as being due to the dominance of the six-quark hidden-color (CC) components in this state.
+Some indication of the resonance $\mathcal{D}_{03}$ (denoted also by $d^*(2380)$) was found already in the old experiments~\cite{Kamae77} on the reaction $np \to d\gamma$.
+However, just the recent series of high-statistics measurements made first by the CELSIUS-WASA and then by the WASA-at-COSY Collaborations~\cite{Bash09,Adl1113,AD14} on $pn$-induced double-pion production and $np$ elastic scattering left no doubt in the existence of the $T(J^P)=0(3^+)$ dibaryon state with the mass 2380 MeV (i.e., 80 MeV below the $\Delta\Delta$ threshold) and rather narrow width of about 70 MeV.
+The $d^*(2380)$ resonance was also confirmed in the deuteron photodisintegration measurements by the A2 Collaboration at MAMI~\cite{Bash-em}.
+The resonance pole corresponding to the $d^*(2380)$ state was found in the PWA~\cite{AD14} and confirmed by the Faddeev calculations of the $\pi N\Delta$ system~\cite{Gal14}.
+The subsequent quark-model calculations (e.g.,~\cite{BBC13,Huang}) explained the observed mass and width of the dibaryon as being due to the dominance of the six-quark hidden-color (CC) components in this state.
 For now, it appears to be the only known dibaryon state having predominantly hexaquark (i.e., not molecular-like) structure~\cite{Clem21}.
 One should note also a recent attempt to explain the observed properties of interacting $N\Delta$ and $\Delta\Delta$ systems without need for any six-quark states, based on the coupled-channel calculation with account of the Fermi motion in these systems~\cite{Nisk17}.
 Such a consideration, however, gives too narrow widths of the observed $\mathcal{D}_{12}$ and $\mathcal{D}_{03}$ states and does not agree with some of the experimental mass distributions~\cite{Clem21}.

 Two resonances with the mirrored quantum numbers, i.e., $\mathcal{D}_{21}$ and $\mathcal{D}_{30}$, have been actively searched for in the recent WASA-at-COSY experiments on the reactions $pp \to pp \pi^+\pi^-$ and $pp \to pp \pi^+\pi^+\pi^-\pi^-$, respectively.
 The evidence for the first resonance with the mass and width very close to those of the $\mathcal{D}_{12}$ state has been actually found~\cite{Adl18d21}.
 This resonance has also been predicted in the Faddeev calculations~\cite{Gal14}.
 For the $\mathcal{D}_{30}$ state, only upper limits have been found so far~\cite{Adl16d30}, so, this dibaryon state should be investigated further.